 February- The Center for Relationship Enrichment is awarded a $2.7 million federal grant to support research and development of healthy marriages in Northwest Arkansas, which currently suffers one of the highest divorce rates in the nation.
 Over the next five years, these funds will be used to impact over 13,000 couples in six counties.

 March- JBU's Speech & Debate Team members are crowned state champions over all Arkansas Universities.
-Two weeks later, the team places tenth in the national Pi Kappa Delta forensics tournament.
+Two weeks later, the team places 10th in the national Pi Kappa Delta forensics tournament.

 April- Three teams from JBU's business division place in the top six at the Donald W. Reynolds Governor's Cup, taking home awards for first and second place as well as the technology award (amounting to some $35,000 in prizes).
 Students created a business plan for a new product and presented the plan to a panel of judges.

-July- Almost 200 undergraduate and graduate students, faculty, and staff participate in summer study abroad and missions programs, representing nearly 10% of JBU's student population.
-Student groups traveled to Jordan, Ethiopia, Germany, Austria, Northern Ireland, the Netherlands, England, India, Spain, and Morocco.
+July- Almost 200 undergraduate and graduate students, faculty and staff participate in summer study abroad and missions programs, representing nearly 10 percent of JBU's student population.
+Student groups traveled to Jordan, Ethiopia, Germany, Austria, Northern Ireland, the Netherlands, England, India, Spain and Morocco.

-August- JBU climbs two more spots in The US News & World Report college rankings to reach 4th place in the Baccalaureate category in the southern region.
+August- JBU climbs two more spots in The U.S. News & World Report college rankings to reach fourth place in the Baccalaureate category in the southern region.

 November- Thanks to a grant from the Environmental Protection Agency, JBU faculty and students begin to develop a "green" slow-sand water filtration system to be used in developing nations.
 The researchers hope to install their first system in Santa Cruz, Guatemala.